AlbertKang1004/obsidian/ECO105/(Micro Ch 13) Market Failure 2 - Externalities, Carbon Taxes, Free Riders and Public Goods.md

 	- Smart carbon tax = marginal external cost of damage from emissions
 - **Internalize the externality** — transform external costs into costs the producer must pay to the government
 ![[Figure 13.2]]
+### Cap-and-Trade System
-- **Cap-and-Trade System** — limits quantities of emissions business can release into environment
+Limits quantities of emissions business can release into environment
 - Government auctions off pollution permits to highest bidders
 - Total quantity of emissions allowed by permits = emissions target
 - Businesses buy and sell emissions permits
 ## Free Riders and Public Goods
 - **Public Goods** — provide external benefits consumed simultaneously by everyone
 	- No one can be excluded